s-hamann/ansible-openwrt-dropbear/README.md

 * `dropbear_config`
   A dictionary of uci configuration options for Dropbear.
   Refer to the [documentation](https://openwrt.org/docs/guide-user/base-system/dropbear) for valid keys and their meaning.
-  This role's default configuration deviates from OpenWRT's in two points:
+  This role's default configuration deviates from OpenWrt's in two points:
   * `Interface` is set to `lan`
   * `PasswordAuth` and `RootPasswordAuth` are disabled if `dropbear_user_public_key` is set.
 * `dropbear_user_public_key`